sermongkonchai/myappsample/README.md

 Hi how are you doing today

-I love :coffee: :pizza:, and :dancer:.
+I love :sleeping: :rice: :bread: :tea: :fried_shrimp:, and :panda_face:.